millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ![](./images/300/Picture300-3.png)

--   The applications can continue running during the scale operation without downtime. **Refresh** the page to see the result of the scale operation.
+> **Note** The applications can continue running during the scale operation without downtime.

+-   **Refresh** the page to see the result of the scale operation.

 ![](./images/300/Picture300-4.png)